Hifumi1337/Gotta-Catch-em-All-Room/README.md

 After locating the first two Pokemon, you'll move over to the '/etc/' directory, and there will be a weird directory located there titled 'Why_am_i_here?'

-After changing into the correct directory, you'll see the file we need for our third question!
+After changing to the correct directory, you'll see the file we need for our third question!

 This one needs to be decoded using base64.